kevingao1136/Udacity_DataScience_Nanodegree/Intro_DS_blog_post/README.md

+# A StackOverflow Survey Analysis
+The article written on this project can be found here: [A StackOverflow Survey Analysis](https://medium.com/@kevingao1136/a-stackoverflow-survey-analysis-e44130a3c82b)

 ![](https://venturebeat.com/wp-content/uploads/2018/05/stack-overflow-logo.png?w=1200&strip=all)

 # Project Motivation
-This is the first project from the Data Science Nanodegree program from Udacity.
+The goal of the project is to write a blog post on Medium to practice my communication and story-telling skills through readable code, clean visuals, and well-structured project layout following the CRISP-DM process.
 I chose to analyze survey results from stackoverflow because I am trying to break into the tech industry from a non-technical background, and it would be helpful for me and people like me to gain some insights from this analysis.

 In this project, I analyzed the 2017 StackOverflow survey results, in attempt to answer the following questions: